crybot/linformer/typst/main.typ

       ), x: 80%, y: 80%
     ),
   ),
   caption: [Scaling times of Linformer and Transformer with an encoder-only architecture.
-On the Left the standard Transformer is compared against the Linformer with $k=128$.
+On the Top the standard Transformer is compared against the Linformer with $k=128$.
 Linformer maintains constant execution time while varying the sequence.
-On the Right, various choices of parameters $k$ are shown.]
+On the Bottom, various choices of parameters $k$ are shown.]
 ) <fig-enc-times>

 The wall-time plots clearly show that, as an encoder-only architecture, Linformer's computational complexity does not